freevo/kaa-base/doc/notifier/mainloop.rst

 thread but that also means that kaa modules and other parts of the code have a different idea what the mainloop is.

-A different solution is the thread based notifier in kaa.
+A different solution is the thread based mainloop in kaa.
 In this mode the kaa mainloop will run in an extra thread and will call a callback to the real mainloop that should be called from the real main thead.
 The other mainloop only needs to support a callback function